andrewhowdencom/website/site/content/this-site.md

 ## (Todo) Application shell architecture
 Make the site work even better offline.
-Not quite sure how I'll implement this just yet; I'm using the hugo static site generator, and it means I'll have to request chunks of HTML (which I generally abhore).
+Not quite sure how I'll implement this just yet; I'm using the hugo static site generator, and it means I'll have to request chunks of HTML (which I generally abhor).

 ## CSS Variables + PostCSS
-Trying to move away from meta tools around web technologies such as jQuery, SCSS and other nicities and work directly with the browser APIs.
+Trying to move away from meta tools around web technologies such as jQuery, SCSS and other niceties and work directly with the browser APIs.
 They're pretty damned good these days!

 ## HTTP/2